soypat/godesim/README.md

 To run an example, navigate to it's directory (under [`examples`](./_examples)) then type `go run .` in console.

-There are two simple examples which have been cooked under the  directory.
+There are three simple examples which have been cooked up and left in `_examples` directory.
 I've been having problems running Pixel on my machine so the simulation animations are still under work.

 * [Simple pendulum](./_examples/simplePendulum)